 They are a good source of nutrients, such as vitamin C, potassium, and fiber.
 They can be eaten fresh or used in recipes. dried plums, or prunes, are often used for constipation due to their high dietary fiber content.

 If you are looking for a variety of fresh food to eat, some good choices include Red Haven, Stanley, and Avalon.
-If you are looking for a Plum variety to use in cooking or baking, some good choices include Italian Prune, Satsuma, and Black Amber.
+If you are looking for a variety of plums to use in cooking or baking, some good choices include Italian Prune, Satsuma, and Black Amber.

 Pomegranates